jconorgrogan/Computational-entropy-of-numbers/README.md

 ## Computational-entropy-of-numbers

  Kolmogorov complexity answers: What is the shortest description?
- Computational entropy answers: How many descriptions exist?
+ Computational entropy answers: How many possible descriptions exist?

 ...Don't think I've seen this in the literature; if it exists, please send it my way!